raseels-repos/golang-saas-starter-kit/example-project/README.md

 ## Description

+With SaaS, a client subscribes to an online service you provide them.
+The example project provides functionality for clients to subscribe and then once subscribed they can interact with your software service.
+For this example, *projects* will be the single business logic package that will be exposed to users for management based on their role.
+Additional business logic packages can be added to support your project.
+It’s important at the beginning to minimize the connection between business logic packages on the same horizontal level.
-The example project provides the ability clients to manage projects.
-New clients can sign up which creates an account and a user with role admin.
-Two basic roles are available for users: admins and users.
-Admins have the ability to perform all CRUD actions on projects and users.
-Those users with role user only have the ability to view projects and users.
+This project provides the following functionality to users:

+New clients can sign up which creates an account and a user with role of admin.
+* Users with the role of admin can manage users for their account.
+* Authenticated users can manage their projects based on RBAC.

+The project implements RBAC with two basic roles for users: admin and user.
+* The role of admin provides the ability to perform all CRUD actions on projects and users.
+* The role of user limits users to only view projects and users.

+Of course, this example implementation of RBAC can be modified and enhanced to meet your requirements.

+The project groups code in three distinct directories:
+* Cmd - all application stuff (routes and http transport)
+* Internal - all business logic (compiler protections)
+* Platform - all foundation stuff (kit)

-All business logic should be contained as a package outside both the web app and web API.
+All business logic should be contained as a package inside the internal directory.
 This enables both the web app and web API to use the same API (Golang packages) with the only main difference between them is their response, HTML or JSON.

 ## Running The Project